Wood you color me by Johanna Ans

 I’ve said before that I like to support people that I’ve met (IRL or online).
 So I’ve bought this new book by Johanna Ans.
 And to be able to write a review about it, I’ve colored four designs.

 About Wood you color me?

 First about the book itself.
 It’s a book in A5 size, about 15 x 23 cm.
-The front and back covers are colored by Wendy Hofstee.
 The book contains 40 designs, all on the theme wood.
 And in some drawings there are words added, of course in the same theme and in a very playful manner.

 In the following video you can see a flip-through of Wood you color me? by Johanna Ans:

-The first design that I’ve colored, is also the first page of Wood you color me? and it contains a foreword by Johanna Ans.
+The first design that I’ve colored, is also the first page of Wood you color me? and it contains a foreword by the artist.
 I’ve used this drawing to also test the Lyra Art Pens (click here for the review on those pens).
 And in this design I already discovered that the Lyra Art Pens will never become my favorites.

 Wooden Easter egg

 Finally I’ve picked a fourth design and I colored it with four Tombow Irojiten pencils.
 I used light blue, dark blue, light green and dark green.
 Blending and mixing of the colors went quite well, provided that I colored in thin layers.

 When the wooden ‘slats’ were finished, I felt something was still missing.
 So I took the Faber Castell Creative Studio soft pastel crayons and two stencils, and added a background.
 The pastel attached very well onto the paper.
 Too well actually, because once applied I couldn’t smudge it very well… it stayed where I’d put it.
 So I had to be careful to apply it more subtle.